4sizn/Console-Puzzle-Game/README.md

 [▶] character show that player's direction to insert Bomb in foward place. when you move player in w, a ,s d key, player img change correct direction.

-[●/○] character consist of two Enermy. this enermy kill player when player approach to the enemy area.
+[●/○] character consist of two Enermy. this enemy kill player when player approach to the enemy area.
 Enemy has skill that acqured some star item.
 It can install a bomb in randomize direction.

 [♥/♡] character name is Boss. this one has a 3 Life can endure aombs attack. originally Boss has a bomb skill that install a bomb in randomize direction.